-A migraine is usually a moderate or severe headache felt as a throbbing pain on one side of the head.
+Migraines are usually moderate or severe headaches felt as a throbbing pain on one side of the head.
 Many people also have symptoms such as nausea, vomiting and increased sensitivity to light or sound.

 There are several types of migraine, including: